hirzalla/quick-search/README.md

 - Enable Kick Search

 ## Notes
-- Your commands will be visible to others in chat - search responsibly 🙂
 - Using a platform prefix without a query will show you an example of how to use the command